emojicode/emojicode.github.io/src/reference/metatypes.md

 you can prefix an expression that evaluates to a metatype instance with ⬛️:

 <pre class="syntax">
-⬛️ $value$
+⬛️ $expression$
 </pre>

-*value* must naturally evaluate to a type value.
+*expresssion* must naturally evaluate to a metatype value.
 This kind of type specification is only available in methods and initializers.

 The following example stores three different metatype instance in a list,